-- Parents should inform the School of their child's allergy as soon as possible. - The School Nurse will discuss with parents the specific arrangements for their child. - Parents should teach their child how to manage his own allergy, about safe and unsafe foods, how to recognise an allergic reaction, when to alert an adult and how to self-administer emergency medication. - The School Nurse will inform all teaching staff and the School's Catering Manager of the child's - allergy and treatment. - The School Nurse will display a list of pupils with severe allergies (with photographs) in the Common Room. - Annual training will be given to all staff in the recognition and treatment of anaphylaxis, use of Auto injector device and how to summon help in an emergency. - Catering staff will take all reasonable steps to ensure suitable food is available and will advise students on ingredients and food choices as required. - It is expected that a pupil will carry emergency medication (adrenalin auto injector) with them at all times in school together with any other emergency medication e.g. asthma inhalers. - A spare universal adrenaline auto injector is held in the medical room, at reception and in the pupils' dining hall. - Spare emergency medicines should be stored with the School Nurse in the Medical Room. - Specific arrangements should be made with staff and the student for after-school or weekend activities and for school trips and visits. - Teaching staff should discuss specific arrangements with parents prior to any lessons which include any foodrelated activities. - Parents are responsible for maintaining up-to-date supplies of medication.
+- Parents should inform the School of their child's allergy as soon as possible. - The School Nurse will discuss with parents the specific arrangements for the pupil. - Parents should teach their child how to manage their own allergy, about safe and unsafe foods, how to recognise an allergic reaction, when to alert an adult and how to self-administer emergency medication. - The School Nurse will inform all teaching staff and the School's Catering Manager of the pupil's allergy and treatment. - A list of pupils with severe allergies (with photographs) is displayed in the Common Room and in the School Kitchen. - Annual training will be given to all staff in the recognition and treatment of anaphylaxis, use of auto injector device and how to summon help in an emergency. - Catering staff will take all reasonable steps to ensure suitable food is available and will advise pupils on ingredients and food choices as required. - It is expected that a pupil will carry emergency medication (adrenalin auto injector) with them at all times in School together with any other emergency medication e.g. asthma inhalers. - A spare universal adrenaline auto injector is held in the medical room, at reception and in the pupils' dining hall. - Spare emergency medicines should be stored with the School Nurse in the Medical Room. - Specific arrangements should be made with staff and the pupil for sports fixtures, after-school or weekend activities and for school trips and visits. - Teaching staff should discuss specific arrangements with parents prior to any lessons which include any foodrelated activities. - Parents are responsible for maintaining up-to-date supplies of medication and for advising the School should a pupil's circumstances change.